-APPENDIX D: SUMMARY OF MHT AND WVHB MCO REPORTING REQUIREMENTS
+APPENDIX D: SUMMARY OF MHT MCO REPORTING REQUIREMENTS

-All MCO reports submitted under this Contract must reflect MHT and WVHB program-related data only unless otherwise requested by BMS.
+All MCO reports submitted under this Contract must reflect MHT program-related data only unless otherwise requested by BMS.
+For each submission, the MCO must submit the certification concurrently using the format included as Appendix E of this Contract.